 John’s Grill v.
 Hartford Financial Services Group, et al., plaintiffs’ counsel for iconic San Francisco restaurant John’s Grill and other businesses in a series of cases alleging bad faith refusal to provide insurance coverage for business interruptions caused by the COVID-19 pandemic and related civil authority shutdown orders.

 Morning Star Fisheries, et al. v.
-San Mateo County Harbor District, represent San Mateo County Harbor District in a series of commercial disputes with fisheries located at Johnson Pier in El Granada, California.
+San Mateo County Harbor District, lead trial counsel representing San Mateo County Harbor District in a series of commercial disputes with fisheries located at Johnson Pier in El Granada, California.
 After an eleven day hearing, the Arbitrator ruled in favor of the District on all claims and ordered the fisheries to pay the District over $500,000 in attorney fees and costs for defending the lawsuits.

 Rubin v.
 Peters, et al., represent plaintiff in litigation alleging legal malpractice and fraud in connection with a prenuptial agreement in San Mateo County Superior Court.
 The case settled on favorable terms after the court unsealed the complaint and denied defendants’ demurrers to nearly all counts in the complaint.